Pasewark/Pasewark.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a mathematics Ph.D. student at Washington University in St. Louis in my final year, working with Renato Feres.
-I have interned at Amazon as an applied scientist and Meta as a software engineer.
 I am currently working on a startup to make better AI agents.
+I received my Ph.D. in math at Washington University in St. Louis and have interned at Amazon as an applied scientist and Meta as a software engineer.